4 Simple Steps To Saving A Life

 Once the sting victim is stabilised and their life is no longer in danger (usually around 5 minutes - possibly the longest 5 minutes in your life!) then, and only then, look to ease the pain.
 Having said that, the pain is normally less intense by this stage and if you are close to a medical facility it is probably best to leave pain relief to the professionals.

 The risk to the victim in dealing with the pain too soon could be catastrophic.
 In a panic situation applying the wrong treatment could quicken death.
-Firstly, the Box Jellyfish tentacles that are stuck to the skin need to be neutralised to prevent further discharge of venom.
+Firstly, the Box Jellyfish tentacles that are stuck to the skin need to be neutralised (not peeled off with fingers) to prevent further discharge of venom.
 Vinegar is proven to do this better than anything else.
 Do not touch the tentacles.
-Do not rub anything on the skin at this point.
+Do not rub ANYTHING on the skin at this point - NO sand!
 Doing so will make it worse and hasten death.
-Once the vinegar has stopped the stinging, remove any tentacles by flushing with sea water (NOT fresh water!).
-Note that vinegar does NOT provide any pain relief.
+Pour on the vinegar for 30 to 60 seconds which will stop the stinging, THEN remove any tentacles by flushing with sea water (NOT fresh water!).
+Note that vinegar does not provide any pain relief.

 Sting No More is a spray and cream that claims to provide pain relief while the website mentions inhibiting the venom and hangs its hat on serving the US Navy without any published data - are we convinced the US military gets everything right?
 The concept is significant but until there is absolute proof perhaps one should question the hype and proceed with caution.
 Claiming that it can be used on ALL types of jellyfish stings including all Box Jellyfish and the many other stinging varieties of jellyfish may not actually be the case.
 And you don't want to get it wrong in a life & death situation.